-If you are located in the Ellington & Unionville, CT area andeither cannot come into our clinic location in-person or are otherwise in need of a telemedicine appointment, then Priority Urgent Care is here to help.
-We offer telemedicine consultations to our patients so that they can enjoy medical attention and get help managing their health and medical conditions from the comfort of their own home.
+If you are located in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford CT, and Newington CT area and either cannot come into our clinic location in person or are otherwise in need of a telemedicine appointment, then Priority Urgent Care is here to help.
+We offer telemedicine consultations to our patients so that they can enjoy medical attention and get help managing their health and medical conditions from the comfort of their own homes.
 Telemedicine is a tool in the physician’s kit that they can use to help build and maintain a strong relationship with their patients – one which is rapidly growing in popularity.

-For those interested in the best telemedicine available in the Ellington & Unionville, CT area, then call us at Priority Urgent Care or visit our website for more information and to book your telemedicine consultation today.
+For those interested in the best telemedicine available, then call us at Priority Urgent Care or visit our website for more information and to book your telemedicine consultation today.